tududes/rpc-load-balancer/README.md

 #END_PROXY_SERVERS
 ```

-This configuration ensures the best performance by using only the top 3 nodes.
+This configuration ensures the best performance by qualifying and testing nodes.

 ---